als429/1520-review/test-review.md

 # Midterm

-## Static Files
+## Static
+* Files:
-* Static files, by definition, are plain files that aren't dynamically generated.
+	* Static files, by definition, are plain files that aren't dynamically generated
 	* Can be served over a CDN
+	* Think: HTML, CSS, .js files
-*
+* Serving:
+	* Static vs Dynamic: static serving is just sending plain old files in response to a request.
+Dynamic serving builds a new response for every request.

 ## Cache
 * Allows quicker retrieval of resources
 * Remember, the further we get from the processor, the slower things are